 - All practices meet or exceed Extension Service guidelines for safety

-Agriberry Farm is a Local Food Hub Certified Farm.
+Agriberry Farm is a Local Food Hub partner farm.
 We are proud to partner with Local Food Hub to connect small family farmers in Virginia to 4P customers.
 For more information on Agriberry Farm please visit their (very informative) website.